Saara019/Networking-Practice-Labs/README.md

 # Networking-Practice-Labs
-Designed and configured a Cisco enterprise network using VLANs, trunking,, DHCP, NAT, ACLs, OSPF and other networking concepts in Cisco Packet Tracer.
+Designed and configured a Cisco enterprise network using VLANs, trunking, DHCP,, OSPF and other networking concepts in Cisco Packet Tracer.